Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: ELECTION/PREDESTINATION vs. HUMAN FREE WILL

-2:40 "with many other words" This is textual evidence that the sermons recorded in Acts are summaries.
+2:40 "with many other words" This is textual hint that the sermons recorded in Acts are summaries.
 This is also true of Jesus' teaching and preaching in the Gospels.
 We affirm the inspiration and accuracy of these summaries (i.e., 2 Tim.
 3:16).
 The first century world was accustomed to oral presentations and their retention.

 SPECIAL TOPIC: INSPIRATION